-- Applications for admission and transfer to non-mixed-finance public housing properties will be processed centrally by the Occupancy Department.
-Initial intake, waiting list management, screening, and assigning of housing (including transfers) will be made from the Occupancy Department office centrally.
-Offers may be made in writing from the central office or the development. - 2.
+Applications for admission and transfer to non-mixed-finance public housing properties will be managed and overseen by the HHA's Occupancy Department., Waiting list management, transfers) and compliance reviews will be maintained by the Occupancy Department office centrally9.
+Offers may be made in writing from the central office or the development.

 Applications for admission and transfer to mixed finance and Section 8 new construction developments will be processed and audited by HHA staff following the policies and procedures of HHA and HUD.